The CAT tool for individual translators

 b) Product support: Provider shall provide product support and helpdesk in order to solve issues related to software products licensed by Customer.

 c) Installation assistance: At the request of Customer, Provider shall assist with the installation and configuration of on-premises server software products licensed by Customer.
 Installation assistance includes the installation and configuration of a working memoQ server, as well as memoQweb and Customer Portal if they are licensed.
 If Customer has licenses for the WS API and for the Resources API, they will also be configured at installation.
 However, installation assistance does not include the implementation of custom functionality or customized workflows, customized settings, customized data processing, or integration with external systems.
-Customer may access the latter services by ordering Professional Services from Provider.
-Professional Services currently fall out of the scope of these General Terms of Service.
+Customer may access the latter services by ordering Business Services from Provider.
+Business Services are subject to separate terms and conditions, and are not available under the General Terms of Service.

 29. Product maintenance: Upgrades and Updates

 29.1.
 Upgrades: During the term of the SMA, at Customer’s request, Provider shall issue upgrade licenses to Customer for any new numbered versions of supported Products that Customer has licenses for, in the quantity licensed by Customer.